kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 * Early in the Kubernetes 1.22 Release cycle, a blog will be written and published to https://kubernetes.io/blog/ that fully explains this change.
 * A tweet (linking to the blog) will sent from the k8scontributors twitter account

+#### Increased enhancements lifecycle

+With a 4 releases/year cadence, an enhancement could graduate from alpha to beta to GA in 9 months, with truly trivial features sometimes skipping beta.
+On the proposed 3 releases/year cadence, the best possible case is 12 months for a 3-phase features and 8 months if skipping beta if the graduation rules will not change.
+These drawn out timelines may cause more features to skip beta or take more risks in advancing phases, even when not confident.
+The mitigation here is human vigilance and engineering discipline to hold the line and say "no" when appropriate.

 ## Design Details